Eligibility criteria and frequently asked questions

 What if my existing crossing exceeds 4.5 metres of lowered kerb?

-Any application submitted will be refused.
+Any application submitted for an extension beyond 4.5 metres will be refused.

 There is a lamp column outside my house where I want to locate a vehicle crossing?